NitikaSachdeva9/python-projects/README.md

 # Python-projects
-This repository contains mini python projects created by me for self-learning.<br /><br />
+This repository contains mini python projects created by me for self-learning.
+(Work-In-Progress)<br /><br />
 **Project 1**: email_validation.py<br />
 This project takes email address as input from the user and runs 5 constraints to validate if the email address is as per the standards.
 The conditions are checked using if-else and for loop<br />
 Execution Results:<br />